 2. The philodendron has soggy roots

 Keeping the philodendron’s roots soggy is one of the quickest ways to make a healthy philodendron unhealthy.
-Not only does it cause brown spots on the leaves of the plant, but it can also result in root rot, which will kill the philodendron.
+Not only does it cause brown spots on the leaves of the plant, but it can also result in root rot in your philodendron, which will kill the plant.

 FYI: Soggy roots are caused by either overwatering or compact soil, or a combination of both.
-One of the first symptoms of soggy roots are yellowing leaves, stunted growth, and brown spots on the philodendron’s leaves.
+One of the first symptoms of soggy roots are yellowing leaves on your philodendron, along with stunted growth, and brown spots.

 3. Too much sunlight